mooneleaf/debian/README.md

 The value of `CM_VERSION` should have the form `x.y` or `x.y.z`, such as `CM_VERSION := 11.12.4`

+The variable `DEV` can be set to prevent the removal of potentially useful files and packages, should the image be used for Debian package development.
+Set `DEV := true` the default is false.

 The variable `HEADLESS` can be set to run Packer in headless mode.
 Set `HEADLESS := true`, the default is false.